mose247/3D-object-detection/README.md

 <img src="https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/range_intensity_image.jpg" title="Range and Intensity channels" width=100% height=100%>
 </p>

 Range images can be converted into 3D Point-Clouds by leveraging the sensor intrinsic and estrinsic parameters.
 Below, vehicles approaching from different directions and with varying degrees of visibility are shown in the 3D space.
-It is worth to notice that vehicles close to the LiDAR appear as dense distribution of points, making it is possible to distinguish  features as tires, side mirrors or windshields.
+It is worth to notice that vehicles close to the LiDAR appear as dense distribution of points, making it possible to distinguish  features as tires, side mirrors or windshields.
 In contrast, vehicles located farther from the sensor are covered with fewer points due to occlusion and the sensor's limited resolution, making it more challenging to identify finer details.

 | Vehicle front view            |  Vehicle rear view |
 :-------------------------:|:-------------------------:
 ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/vehicle_front_pcl.png)  |  ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/vehicle_rear_pcl.png)
 | **Parked vehicle**           |  **Distant vehicles** |
 ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/parked_vehicle_pcl.png)  |  ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/far_vehicle_pcl.png)

 ### Birds-Eye View from Lidar Point-Cloud